JT1374/Scieng_website/README.md

 ## Documentation From Sphinx

-- Project documentation can be found in the `docs` directory.
+- Project documentation can be found in the `docs` directory by the file called index.
-- It was made using sphinx.
+- It was made using sphinx with the rtd theme.

 ---